 Phase 1: Pick One High-Impact Use Case (Weeks 1-4)

 Don’t try to automate everything at once.
 Start with the use case that has the clearest ROI and the lowest change management friction.
-For most TA teams, that’s AI sourcing.
+For most hiring organizations, that’s AI sourcing.

 Why sourcing first?
 It doesn’t replace any existing recruiter workflow - it augments it.
 Recruiters still make final decisions about which candidates to pursue.
 They just get better candidates, faster.
 There’s no process disruption, no political resistance from the team, and the results are immediately visible in pipeline volume.